Haydz/haydz.github.io/_posts/2020-08-26-Winlogbeat-&-ELK.md

 title: "Winlogbeat & ELK"
 ---

-TL;DR Create Logstash conf.d file to allow Winlogbeat to be ingested into Logstash.
+**TL;DR:** Create Logstash conf.d file to allow Winlogbeat to be ingested into Logstash.
 Change Winlogbeat config file to use Logstash instead of Elasticsearch.

 I had trouble installing ELK and configuring it to accept Winlogbeat, I went down a rabbit hole attempting to use Elasticsearch.
 This is an explanation of how to do it correctly without ELK being forced into 'production mode'.